rentry/rentry.github.io/_posts/2021-04-10-developing-film-with-coffee.md

 ![A hummingbird visiting a feeder]({{ '/assets/images/caffenol-6.JPG' | relative_url }}#full)

 <figcaption>All film shot with <a href="{{ '/slowing-down-with-analog/#nikon-f3hp' | relative_url }}">{{ page.shot-with }}</a></figcaption>

+Without question, I'll be returning to this method.
+I'll likely continue to send precious film into the lab, as I'm not yet fully confident in my home development skills.
+But I'm encouraged by my first use of caffenol, and I'm pleased to have found an environmentally friendly and practical way to develop film at home.